Tri-ang Railways: Expansion and name changes

 The success of Tri-ang meant that British competitors Trix and Hornby Dublo were affected.
 In 1964, Hornby Dublo, a division of Meccano Ltd, had stopped production and Meccano Ltd invited Lines Bros.
 Ltd to buy them out.
 Tri-ang purchased the company including a large amount of stock.
 The combined toy railway was marketed as Tri-ang Hornby.
 Production of the Tri-ang models continued and a supplementary catalogue was published in May 1966 to show both Tri-ang and Hornby Dublo items.

-The Lines Bros empire itself collapsed in 1971 and was broken up.
-The model railways, then marketed as Tri-ang Hornby, were sold to the Dunbee-Combex-Marx group, but the rights to the Tri-ang brand were sold elsewhere; accordingly, the Hornby name being established and recognised, from 1 January 1972 the model railways were rebranded Hornby Railways.
+In 1971, the Lines Bros empire collapsed and was broken up.
+The model railways, then marketed as Tri-ang Hornby, were sold to the Dunbee-Combex-Marx group.
+The rights to the Tri-ang brand were sold elsewhere.
+With the Hornby name being established and recognised, from 1 January 1972 the model railways were rebranded Hornby Railways.

 Models

 In April 1963, Railway Modeller reviewed the ex-L.N.E.R.
 B12 locomotive which had the new Magnadhesion, with magnets close to the wheels, to improve traction with Tri-ang steel track.